rbind/apreshill/content/blog/2021-07-26-officedown/index.markdown

 ## Why use officedown?

 Why use it?
-To knit to PowerPoint.
+To knit to Microsoft PowerPoint (and Word).
 Naturally, you might ask, but Alison- there is an `rmarkdown::powerpoint_presentation` output format already.
-Yes there is: https://pkgs.rstudio.com/rmarkdown/reference/powerpoint_presentation.html
+Yes [there is](https://pkgs.rstudio.com/rmarkdown/reference/powerpoint_presentation.html).

-Here is a great use case from [Shannon Pileggi](https://www.pipinghotdata.com/about.html):
+Here is a great use case for not using that format though, from [Shannon Pileggi](https://www.pipinghotdata.com/about.html):

 > "I don't knit directly to ppt b/c editable graphics are key for finishing touches in our deliverables.
 If we could knit to powerpoint with an editable graphics option like in officer that would be a great feature."
+>
 > [Issue thread](https://github.com/rstudio/rmarkdown/issues/2158)

 So officedown is definitely the answer for many users who wish to go beyond what the rmarkdown package can offer.